 Kartik Srivatsa Co-Founder & Managing Partner

 Kartik is a Co-Founder and the Managing Partner of Aspada Investment Advisors and also acts as the fund advisor for the SONG Fund through Aspada Capital Advisors.
 Prior, Kartik was with Lightspeed Venture Partners, a global venture capital firm with over $2 billion under management, where he was a founding member of the India office.
 Earlier, he was a management consultant with McKinsey and Company.
 Kartik received a BTech in Mechanical Engineering and MTech in Energy Technology both from the Indian Institute of Technology (IIT), Madras.
 He currently serves on the Boards of Be Well Hospitals, SV Agri, LEAF, Xamcheck, Capital Float, and Eye-Q Vision and previously served as a Board Observer on K-12 Techno Services.
 He is a Charter member of The Indus Entrepreneurs (TiE).

 Thomas Hyland Co-Founder & Partner

 Tom is a Co-Founder and Partner of Aspada Investment Advisors.
 Prior, he was one of the first employees of SeaChange Capital Partners, a social sector financial intermediary founded by former senior partners of Goldman Sachs.
 Earlier, he worked in the Investment Management Division at Goldman Sachs in San Francisco.
 Tom received his MBA at the Indian School of Business (ISB) in Hyderabad, and his BA in Economics from Providence College.
 While at ISB he focused on innovations in early stage financing and entrepreneurial ecosystems in India and other emerging markets.
 He has worked and traveled extensively throughout India and Asia.
 He currently serves on the Boards of ThinkLink Supply Chain Services and NeoGrowth Credit.

-Kushal is an Investment Manager at Aspada Investment Advisors.
-Previously, he was the Financial Controller at Zovi.com, an e-commerce start-up funded by SAIF Partners and Tiger Global, where he laid the foundation of strong finance and compliance systems.
+Kushal is the Chief Financial Officer at Aspada Investment Advisors.
+Previously, he was the Financial Controller at Zovi.com, where he laid the foundation of strong finance and compliance systems.
 Having also worked at ITC and PwC, he brings a rich experience in building finance processes, financial analysis, accounts and audit.
 Kushal is a Chartered Accountant from the Institute of Chartered Accountants of India, in which he secured positions in the National Merit list in both Intermediate and Final Examinations.
 He graduated from St. Xavier's College, Kolkata.
 He currently serves on the Board of Schedulers Logistics India Pvt.
 Ltd.